Complaints Policy

 4.4 We will update you on the progress of your complaint at appropriate times.

 4.5 We may also, if appropriate, invite you to a meeting to discuss your complaint.
-You do not have to attend if you do not wish, or if you are unable to.
-We will be happy to discuss the matter with you over the telephone or video conference.
+You do not have to attend if you do not wish to or if you are unable to.
+We will be happy to discuss the matter with you by telephone or video conference.

 5. What to do if we cannot resolve your complaint